msckat11/46220-property-analysis/README.md

 Inspiration and Final Design Sketch: We have included images for inspiration as well as a very minimal sketch of what the final dashboard will look like in the images folder within this GitHub repository.

+Group Tasks:
+    - Nathan - Find latitude and longitude for zip codes and powerpoint
+    - Tim - Making SQL database and hosting API
+    - Katie - Pick the Javascript library and map color coded by neighborhood
+    - Helena - HTML/CSS and map w/dropdown for property class codes grouped together
+    - Jackson - Create heat map with product value

 Requirements:

     1. Include a Python Flask-powered RESTful API, HTML/CSS, JavaScript, and at least one database (SQL, MongoDB, SQLite, etc)